minakosm/Inside-mApp/README.md

 ### Particle Filter Localization
 The localization module is based on the implementation of a Particle Filter with each particle representing a possible spatial state of the user.
 The filter takes as inputs the length of each detected step and the rotation angle of each detected turn from the navigation module and propagates each particle based on these inputs.
-In addition to
+In order to spread the particles in the space of interest, we also introduce a gaussian random error to the input values.
+The step length error standar deviation is set to $0.2m$ whilst for the rotation angle is set to $5^\circ$.

+The particle weight distribution depends from their distance from objects-walls.
+If a particle is near an obstacle then a new weight is calculated that is a function of the freedom of movement of the particle (if it has many obstacles around it or not) and the distance from aforementioned objects.

 #### Maps
 In order for the localization algorithm to work, a map of the space of interest must be provided.
 In the context of this particular thesis there were two occupancy grid maps availiable: A map of the Computer Architecture Lab in the Department and a rough floor plan of a domestic space, created in `Matlab` enviroment.